Skip to content

 C. TOCTOU + Controlled Kernel Write + Token Swap

 This pattern skips pool spray entirely.
 The attacker remaps or modifies a user buffer between the kernel's validation read and its use, producing a write to an attacker-chosen kernel address.
+The kernel validates the data once, the attacker changes it, and the kernel uses the corrupted value.

 Flow: Map user buffer → trigger kernel validation → flip buffer contents from another thread → kernel uses corrupted value → write hits attacker-chosen address → token swap → SYSTEM